 Carvers: The Most Important Tools

 Your most important tools are your carvers.
 My main ones are part of a 6-piece kit from Walnut Hollow.
-It has 2 v-gouges, 1-curved gouge and 3 flat carvers.
+It has 2 v-gouges, 1-curved gouge, and 3 flat carvers.
 This is a good basic variety of blades to remove various amounts of eraser to reveal your design.
-Though you can use your X-Acto or other blade cutter, it would be more difficult and time-consuming to produce the outlining effect of gouges.
-I started like this and was ecstatic when I got my gouges.
+Though you can use your X-Acto or another blade cutter, it would be more difficult and time-consuming to produce the outlining effect of gouges.
+I started to like this and was ecstatic when I got my gouges.
 No more cutting down and in, and chopping off pieces of eraser away from the edges of my design.